Koo-Koo/hmr/README.md

+This repo is fork of [End-to-end Recovery of Human Shape and Pose](https://github.com/akanazawa/hmr)

-That's part of .ipynb that converts human motion video to .bvh.
-More info here: https://github.com/Dene33/video_to_bvh
+And also a part of [2D-to-3D Project](https://github.com/Koo-Koo/graduation-project) that converts human pose from video to .blend with Jupyter Notebook